EuclidesJoao/rest-api/README.md

 # 📦 Awesome Project – Built with TypeORM

 A RESTful API built with TypeScript, Express.js, PostgreSQL, and TypeORM, following a Domain-Driven Design (DDD) approach.
-Includes JWT authentication, role-based authorization, and data caching for better performance and security.
+Includes JWT authentication, role-based authorization, data caching, and PM2 (used in development for process management).

-🚀 Features
+## 🚀 Features

 ✅ User registration & authentication with JWT